 The answer is they are almost the exact same value, as revealed by the grayscale image below.
 There is basically no value contrast, only saturation and hue contrast.
 The dark boat, on the other hand, represents a strong value contrast from the surrounding colors.

-The brushwork is loose and fluent, as if Monet painted this without hesitation.
-There is a contrast between the thin paint used for the background and the thick, impasto paint used for bold accents (the boats, the sun and its reflection).
+The brushwork is relaxed and fluent as if Monet painted this without hesitation.
+There is a contrast between the thin paint used for the background and the thick, impasto paint used for bold accents (the boats, the sun, and its reflection).